Annotations

 Per-agent statistics

 Contrast this with seasoned agent Davis, who has taken 250 reservations with an average ADR of €100.
 Davis’s mean is more predictive because it is estimated with better data (i.e., more total reservations).
 Partial pooling leverages the entire data set and can borrow strength from all of the agents.
 It is a common tool in Bayesian estimation and non-Bayesian mixed models.
-If a agent’s data is of good quality, the partial pooling effect estimate is closer to the raw mean.
+If an agent’s data is of good quality, the partial pooling effect estimate is closer to the raw mean.
 Max’s data is not great and is “shrunk” towards the center of the overall average.
 Since there is so little known about Max’s reservation history, this is a better effect estimate (until more data is available for him).

 The Stan documentation has a pretty good vignette on this: https://cran.r-project.org/web/packages/rstanarm/vignettes/pooling.html